 What does ‘best interests’ mean?
 Is there a ‘best interests’ decision-making process to be followed?

-The non-exhaustive checklist of factors which must be considered when determining what is in P’s best interests includes:
+The non-exhaustive checklist of factors that must be considered when determining what is in P’s best interests includes:

 - P’s past and present wishes and feelings.